AndreaMovilla/Quality-Assurance/Adittional documentation.md

 style F fill:#00,stroke:#333,stroke-width:0px
 ```
 While the reference and analysis folder can have any name desired, the PET and Reference_segmentations folders must be named as stated.
-## Quality assurance
+## Quality Assurance
 With Quality_Assurance.py the user can choose between volume, activity concentration and spatial resolution quantification.
 After the user has chosen the type of analysis, it will run the script for that analysis: QA_Volumes.py, QA_Activity.py or QA_Resolution.py.
 A window will appear asking for the inputs necessary to run the script, which are:

- - Reference folder directory
+ - Reference folder directory.

- - Analysis folder directory
+ - Analysis folder directory.

- - For volume: voxel size in mm<sup>3</sup> for reference image and the N images
+ - For volume: voxel size in mm<sup>3</sup> for reference image and the N images.

- - For activity concentration: Reference image and N images study times
+ - For activity concentration: Reference image and N images study times.

  - Name of the excel file that the script will create with the results.